keptn/enhancement-proposals/text/0009-definition-of-remediation-action.md

 Automating operational tasks is a core use-case of Keptn.
 Consequently, means should be provided to trigger a multi-step remediation workflow.
 In this remediation workflow, Keptn takes care of executing specified remediation actions.
 After the execution of one action, Keptn validates the effect of the performed remediation action to verify whether the problem is resolved.
 If it is not resolved, the next action gets triggered until no action is available.
 Finally, a not-resolved problem should be escalated.
 In the implementation of Keptn 0.6.0, this workflow is partly supported and it is not possible to use custom remediation actions.

 To allow the mentioned use-case, this KEP proposes a behavioral change in configuring a remediation action for a service and it proposes a spec change.
-Latter allows adding a custom remedation action.
+Latter allows adding a custom remediation action.

 ## Explanation